sam-giebner/advanced-python-workshop/Exercise4-PDFGeneration/README.md

 # Exercise 4: PDF Generation

 In this exercise you will automate the generation of a series of PDFs for a report.
+To do so you will extend an existing class by adding functionality to it to suit your specific needs.

 ## Task